CS 315: Automata Theory

 Be active, not passive.

 One of the skills you should develop is an ability to read difficult material on your own - you will exercise this skill in the present course.
 Try to read at least lightly through the material in the assigned reading before the related lecture; you should certainly review readings after lecture to be sure you understand the material -- well enough to pass a quiz!
 You are expected to read the material more thoroughly before (and preferably well before) any exams.
-Also read introductory sections, summaries, and chapter notes, and skim exercises and problems to gain an idea of what's going on and where to find material!
+Also read introductory sections, summaries, and chapter notes, and skim exercises and problems to gain an idea of what's going on and where to find relevant text when get stuck on a problem.

 Strive for elegance.